MariaPSegarra/Walk-with-me-project/README.md

 About us and contact page where the user can leave comments, feeback, etc.

 ###Images
-All images come from getty images and unsplash private accounts.
+All images come from getty images (work account) and unsplash private account.

 ###UX
 The user needs to find a tour that he or she likes and book it.